How To Use Condoms

 Sometimes condoms break, usually if they aren’t used properly or if they get dry.
 If you are worried about an unplanned pregnancy, you can take the emergency contraception pill .
 This needs to be taken as soon as possible after unprotected sex to be effective but you have up to 72 or 120 after sex to take it.

 Here’s me showing you how to use condoms in an amusing video.
-No you can’t touch my beard.
+As you can see, YouTube has age restricted it because they are deplatforming sex education.

 Find out more about different kinds of condoms